The Problem with Duplicate Webpages on Websites

 While search engines like Yahoo can resolve some of the issues around duplicate webpages content, it is often in the best interest of site owners to not rely upon search engines but rather fix this problem independently.

-Avoiding the Crawling of Duplicate webpages
+Avoiding the Crawling of Duplicate Webpages

 Crawling programs browse the worldwide Web and identify and index as much information as possible.
-These programs locate new pages and updates old pages so that that information can be indexed and available to searchers through the search engine.
+These programs locate new pages and updates old pages so that that information can get indexed and available to searchers through the search engine.

 Web crawlers often start crawling the web at one or more web pages, following links to those web pages to other pages, and so on.

 These programs may follow a strategy to retrieve as much information as possible to try to only “crawl” pages that provide unique content – pages that haven’t already gotten indexed or updated if they are already in the index.

 One assumption that a web crawler could make while following this strategy is that a unique URL (Unique resource locator) corresponds to a unique webpage.
 Unfortunately, as I noted above, this isn’t always true.

 Search Engines Don’t Want To Index the Same Pages More Than Once

 A search engine doesn’t want to index the same page on a site more than once, but it happens, and often other pages of a site don’t get indexed while others get indexed many times under different URLs.
 I recall seeing at least one page on a site indexed many thousands of times in Google.